On using ssh

 A possible explanation and solution is given in this blog post: https://www.daveperrett.com/articles/2010/09/14/ssh-authentication-refused/

-This can happen if one manually creates the ~/.ssh/authorized_keys
+This can happen if one manually creates the ~/.ssh/authorized_keys file on

 the host machine.